Medicare Drug Pricing 2026: IRA Saved $6B, 10 Drugs Negotiated, Republican Repeal Threat

 What is the Part D $2,000 out-of-pocket cap?

-Separate from but related to drug price negotiation, the IRA capped Medicare Part D enrollee out-of-pocket drug costs at $2,000 per year beginning in 2025.
+Separate from but related to drug price negotiation, the IRA capped Medicare drug negotiations enrollee out-of-pocket drug costs at $2,000 per year beginning in 2025.
 Previously, the "donut hole" meant that seniors with high drug costs could face unlimited spending after the initial coverage phase.
 The $2,000 cap most benefits enrollees with cancer, rheumatoid arthritis, and other conditions requiring expensive specialty drugs.
 Approximately 1.5 million Medicare Part D enrollees benefit from the cap annually.

 What drugs are in the next negotiation rounds?